Detecting long-range dependence for time-varying linear models: Introduction

-The time-varying regression model \eqref{model1} with time series errors has attracted enormous attention, see for instance \cite{hoover1998}, \cite{fan2000simultaneous}, \cite{huang2004polynomial}, \cite{zhou2010simultaneous}, \cite{cai2007joe} and \cite{chen2018jbes} where the errors are assumed to be SRD, and \cite{kulik2012conditional}, \cite{FERREIRA201352}, \cite{ferreira2018estimation} where the LRD errors are considered.
+The time-varying regression model \eqref{model1} with time series errors has attracted enormous attention, see for instance \cite{fan2000simultaneous}, \cite{zhou2010simultaneous} and \cite{chen2018jbes} where the errors are assumed to be SRD, and \cite{kulik2012conditional}, \cite{BeranLongmemory} and \cite{ferreira2018estimation} where LRD errors are considered.
 The aforementioned research reveals that nonparametric estimators of the time-varying coefficient ${\bs \beta}(\cdot)$ possess distinct properties under the two scenarios, $d=0$ and $0<d<1/2$.
-For instance, consider the local linear estimator of the multivariate coefficient function $ {\bs \beta}(\cdot)$ with bandwidth $b_n$, of which the asymptotic behavior rests on the distributions of $\mf x_{i,n}$ and $e_{i,n}$.
+When $d=0$, consider the local linear estimator of the multivariate coefficient function $ {\bs \beta}(\cdot)$ using the kernel function $K(\cdot)$ and the bandwidth $b_n$, of which the asymptotic behavior rests on the distributions of $(\mf x_{i,n})$ and $(e_{i,n})$.
 In particular, the order of the deviation $|\hat {\bs \beta}(\cdot)-\bs \beta(\cdot)|$ is determined by the long-memory parameter $d$.
 For $d=0$ and $t\in (0,1)$, \cite{zhou2010simultaneous} shows that under mild conditions,